JunYang2021/MetCohort/README.md

 MetCohort is an untargeted liquid chromatography-mass spectrometry (LC-MS) data processing tool for large-scale metabolomics and exposomics.
-MetCohort can realize automatic correction of retention time and m/z between samples and precise feature detection.
+MetCohort can realize automatic correction of retention time between samples and precise feature detection.
 With innovative and robust data correction and feature detection algorithm, MetCohort have a low false positive and false negative rate simultaneously.
 Feature table of high quality is generated after whole procedures, which significantly improves subsequent feature annotation and statistical analysis.

 MetCohort now supports mzML or mzXML file format of LC-MS raw data.
 At least one file need to be specified as quality control (QC) file.
 Then data correction and peak detection should be performed in order.
 To optimize the processing results, adjusting some parameters is necessary.
 Finally, feature detection results are visualized in the software and can be saved for subsequent analysis.